-We’ve faced some pretty challenging driving conditions during the past couple of winters, to say the least.
+We’ve faced some pretty challenging driving conditions during the past couple of weeks, to say the least.
 Although you’ve managed to stay safe so far, it’s important to be prepared and keep learning.

-You might have gotten to grips with driving in the snow (or getting good at avoiding it completely) with the Beast from the East, but storms bring about a whole host of new weather experiences to deal with, such as strong winds and heavy rain.
+You might have gotten to grips with driving in difficult conditions (or getting good at avoiding it completely), but storms bring about a whole host of new weather experiences to deal with, such as strong winds and heavy rain.
 Fasten your seatbelts, we’ve put together some tips on how to keep safe when you’re taken by storm:

 1. Avoid using your car if possible

 This will always be our first recommendation.
 If it looks bad, don’t drive unless you absolutely have to.
 Enjoy a day in with some Netflix or use another mode of transport if possible.

 Although this is something you should always keep on top of, it’s all the more important in stormy weather!
 Make sure your windscreen wipers are working and that your tyres have enough tread (remember – The law requires car tyres to have a minimum tread depth of 1.6mm; check our tyre guide).
 Make sure the heater works so you can use it not just to keep you warm, but also to effectively clear the mist from the inside of your car’s windows.